Z80 Single Board Computer

 Future Enhancements

-• Adding a parallel I/O port for external peripherals
+• Add a parallel I/O port for custom peripherals